 The Decision Matrix Analysis encourages review of available tools and resources, available expertise before deciding whether to bid or tender and crucially, whether the cost is worth the potential fee or funding.
 RAID Analysis helps the identification of risks, assumptions made, issues and dependencies and there is the key question – does this bid or tender meet the aims and objectives of my organisation?
 Does this bid or tender contribute to the progress of my organisation?

 Often we make an intuitive decision to submit a bid, however sometimes you need to justify the decision to colleagues or to your board of directors.
 The following tools will help you make the decision whether to bid or not.
 It can provide you with the reasons why or why not!
 Do you ‘go for it’ or ‘leave well alone’.
 You decide…….
 And these tools will or may help you!

 Perhaps the simplest tool of all is the Bid/ No Bid Matrix which looks at project attractiveness versus capability (staff and equipment resources needed to succeed) – it is for you to decide what ‘attractiveness’ is in this case!

 The Proposal Evaluation Matrix simply considers chance of winning versus attractiveness or meeting agreed objectives.
 Put simply, if a project is not attractive to you, you do not have the capability or capacity to carry it out, your chance of winning are low and it does not meet your objectives – why would you?
 Well, you wouldn’t!!!

 The ‘Bid No Bid’ Toolbox includes a range of different analytical tools, some of the analysis described you would do intuitively but here are the formal tools!
 They could be useful if you are asked to explain your decision-making process.
 The tools include the following:

-The following video gives you an overview on the topics learned in this lesson.
+The following video gives you an overview on the topics covered in this lesson.